alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 ### Deploy with Remix IDE (easiest)

 Remix IDE is a web-based integrated development environment designed for Solidity smart contracts.
-You can easily connect web wallets to deploy contracts without needing to add private keys to a config file, which even makes deployment from a hardware wallet simple.
+You can easily connect web wallets to deploy contracts without adding private keys to a config file, etc., which also allows for easy deployment from a hardware wallet.

 When you open [Remix](https://remix.ethereum.org/), you'll see a sample workspace with some simple, sample smart contracts.
-While there are a few ways to upload your smart contracts (updated per step two above), we'll use `-connect to localhost-` via `remixd` from the workspace dropdown menu.
+While there are a few ways to upload your updated smart contracts, we'll use `-connect to localhost-` via `remixd` from the workspace dropdown menu.
 Find a detailed tutorial for `remixd` [here](https://remix-ide.readthedocs.io/en/latest/remixd.html), and summarized below.

 <img width="956" alt="image" src="https://user-images.githubusercontent.com/36116381/149635085-9c92e8ec-dca8-40f8-89c9-7bd0fd7f0e80.png">

+**Install Remixed to connect Remix to your local computer**

 First, you'll need `npm` and `node`.
 Follow these [steps](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if not already installed.
 On your desktop, open the folder you created with a subfolder `contracts` in an IDE like [VS Code](https://code.visualstudio.com/).
-(You'll need to do this to verify the contracts via Hardhat later anyway.)
+(You'll need this to verify the contracts via Hardhat later anyway.)

-Install `remixd`, which enables Remix IDE to connect to the localhost, on your local machine via a VS Code terminal or through another command line interface (CLI).
+Once you've installed `npm` and `node`, install `remixd`, which enables Remix IDE to connect to the localhost, via a VS Code terminal or through another command line interface (CLI) like [Git Bash](https://git-scm.com/downloads).

 ```
 npm install -g @remix-project/remixd
 ```

-Then, enter the following command, substituting `<absolute-path>` with the `contracts` folder path.
+Then, enter the following command to connect to Remix, substituting `<absolute-path>` with the `contracts` folder path.

 ```
 remixd -s <absolute-path> --remix-ide https://remix.ethereum.org
 ```

+**Deploy smart contracts in Remix**

-Now, returning to Remix in your web brower, select `-connect to localhost-`.
-The files in the `contracts` folder should populate in Remix.
+Returning to Remix in your web brower, select `-connect to localhost-` and `Continue`.
+You should be able to see files in your `contracts` folder in Remix.
 Find detailed steps to compile and deploy smart contracts through Remix [here](https://remix-ide.readthedocs.io/en/latest/create_deploy.html#), and summarized below.

 First, select the token contract (`ParkPics.sol`, or whatever you renamed the contract) in the `File Explorer` tab.
 Then, in the `Solidity Compiler` tab, select the correct compiler version (0.8.2 for these contracts) and click `Compile...`.
 Finally, in the `Deploy & Run Transactions` tab, select your environment and owner wallet (see context below), and deploy the token contract.